Cy Goddard

-Cy Goddard (サイ ゴダード, Sai Godādo) is a professional footballer who currently plays as a winger for Hong Kong Premier League club Lee Man.
+Cy Stephen Goddard (サイ ゴダード, Sai Godādo) is a professional footballer who plays as a winger.
 Born in England, he has represented Japan at youth level.

 Club career

 Youth career at Tottenham Hotspur

 Born in London, England, Goddard joined Tottenham Hotspur Academy as a first year scholar, having joined at a young age he progressed through the academy.
 He spent five years developing at the U18 and U21 sides.
 At the end of the 2014–15 season, Goddard extended his contract with the club.
 In July 2017, it was reported that Goddard did not join the club's first team for the USA tour squad; it came after when he turned down the contract extension from Tottenham Hotspur and seek to leave the club.

 Benevento Calcio

 In August 2018, Goddard joined Serie B side Benevento on a three-year contract.
 On 18 November 2018, Goddard made his senior debut, as an 82nd-minute substitute in a 3–1 loss to Spezia.
 Goddard spent most of the season on the substitute bench, as he made two appearances for the side in his first season at Benevento Calcio.